curityio/vci-pre-authorized-code/README.md

 In addition to the above, this configuration adds:

 * the token exchange capability to the `token-service` profile (if not already enabled),
-* the token endpoint to the `default` service role (just in case it does not already expose it),
 * a Token Procedure called `pre-authorized-code` that issues a `pre-authorized_code` and `user_pin`,
 * the token procedure to the token-exchange flow at the token endpoint,
 * an OAuth client called `university-website` that may request a pre-authorization code from the Curity Identity Server via [OAuth.tools](https://oauth.tools).